The spiritual world is not straightforward

 symbolically dying to the ways of the world when we live Christian lives.
 Paul proclaimed, "I have been crucified with Christ; and it is no longer I who live, but Christ lives in me" (Galatians 2:20), and "Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come" (2 Corinthians 5:17).

-Jesus says this literal rebirth is required to enter the Kingdom of Heaven (John 3:3-8).
+It is the point when the Holy Spirit comes to indwell within us, when our spirit is transformed by His.
 It gives us the Holy Spirit or actually remakes our spirit with God's Spirit, so our bodies are literal temples for Him (1 Corinthians 6:15-20; 2 Corinthians 6:14-18).
 Paul said if we do not have the Spirit in this way, we do not belong to God (Romans 8:9).

 This rebirth happens when someone witnesses our confession of belief in Jesus (1 John 4:15).
 This confession or outward expression of faith in Christ is the fulfillment of the first covenant promise Jesus spoke in Matthew 10:32, "Whoever confesses Me before men, I will also